-Rob Twyman, President of Whole Foods Market Northern California and Reno Region, estimates the new store will bring approximately 200 new jobs to Berkeley.
+Rob Twyman, president of Whole Foods Market’s Northern California and Reno region, estimates the new store will bring approximately 200 new jobs to Berkeley.

 The developer of what is being termed the Gilman District project, which includes both Whole Foods and Office Depot, is Foothill Partners and The Pratt Company working together as Foothill Pratt Ventures.

 Douglas Wiele, managing partner at Foothill Partners, said: “I’m delighted with the commitment from Whole Foods Market to our vision for the property, restoring to the neighborhood to a vibrant retail shopping district… I’m also pleased that Foothill and Whole Foods Market were able to reflect community sustainability values by reusing existing structures and improvements in putting the Gilman District project together, rather than engaging in the construction of new buildings at the site.”

 Construction of the new Office Depot store, within other existing buildings, at the property is already under way.

 Wiele told Berkeleyside that, as part of the build-out, the developers will install traffic signals to help drivers access and leave the store.
 The lights will likely be at the intersection of Ninth and Gilman, or possibly at 10th and Gilman.
 “It can be difficult to get on and off Gilman,” he said.
 “The city did not require traffic improvements, but we volunteered to install signals.”